-An increase in the number of shigellosis cases in the Upstate Region has recently been reported to DHEC.
-This increase has primarily been identified in Anderson County and Greenville County.
-To date, no specific commonalities have been identified among the cases.
+An increase in the number of shigellosis cases has recently been identified in the Midlands Region.
+This increase has primarily been identified in Lexington, Aiken and Richland Counties.

 DHEC is advising clinicians to consider the diagnosis of shigellosis in patients with clinically compatible illnesses, to perform confirmatory diagnostic testing when possible, and to promptly report cases to DHEC.